Sony UBP-X700 4K Ultra HD Blu-ray player review

 The smart functions are useful and even though wireless support is limited to 2.4 GHz, you shouldn’t experience any drop-outs or buffer.
 As the basic apps include Netflix, Amazon and YouTube, you can enjoy a wide range of entertainment from the start.

-As the highest-rated Blu-ray player on our list of 8 under £200, the Sony UBP-X700 4K Ultra HD Blu-ray Disc Player (available at Amazon) delivers the ultimate experience yet is affordable and future proof.
+As the highest-rated Blu-ray player on our list of the best under £200, the Sony UBP-X700 4K Ultra HD Blu-ray Disc Player delivers the ultimate experience yet is affordable and future proof.

 Some will say it outperforms its more expensive, bigger brother, the UBP-X800 by a country mile.
 We’re happy to agree with this conclusion.
 That said, both of these Sony Blu-ray players are excellent.

 What makes the UBP-X700 great is the image and audio quality, the internet capabilities and its support of multiple formats both disc and via USB.
 But that’s not all.

 Sony has released several software updates including Dolby Live, which gives you further options.
 Each update makes the unit even more future proof.